MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityAttributes/minecraftAttribute_spell_effects.md

 This is a list of status effect objects.
 These define which effects should be added to the entity when the component is applied.
 Each object contains the following properties:

 * `effect`: The string identifier of the status effect to add.
 These are the same as used in the `/effect` command.
 * `duration`: The amount of time in seconds the effect should last.
-This allows for fractional numbers.
+Decimals are allowed.
 For example, instant effects should be set to 0.05 seconds (one tick).
 * `amplifier`: The level of the effect, same as used in the `/effect` command (0 for level I, 1 for level II, etc).
 Defaults to 0.
 * `ambient`: Boolean value that should cause the particles emitted by the entity to be partially transparent.
 This does not work properly, resulting in this property having no effect.
 Defaults to false.
 * `visible`: Boolean value that determines whether the particles emitted by the entity should appear.
 Defaults to true.